 What are the Alternatives to College?

+Is your homeschooler a passionate activist?
 One great idea for after high school is to volunteer.
-This can help build confidence, maturity, and a sense a pride in the new graduate.
+This can help build confidence, maturity, and a sense of pride in the new graduate.
 This also could also provide some real-world knowledge and include travel!

 Does your high schooler have a passion for animals?
 If so, they might enjoy volunteering on a sustainable wildlife conservation project.